sgothel/pacman/README.md

 Below we added measurements from pacman via commandline argument `-show_fps` running along the bottom longest line from collision to collision.

-For each level we measured the slower first walk with dots and the second walk faster wihtout dots.
+For each level we measured the slower first walk eating pellets and the second walk faster without pellets.

 Level 1: Fields/s deviation on longest line measured 7.955 f/s to 8.000 f/s or 0.5635%
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.sh}